vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The elements that constitute the human body \( *dhātu* \) number traditionally seven: skin, blood, fl esh, fat, marrow, semen, bones.
 The Dī

 quotes only six, omitting bones.
-Their number does not coincide with that of the Yoginīs which are, says Amṛ tānanda, Ḍ ākinī, Rākinī, Lākinī, Kākinī, Śākinī, and Hākinī.
+Their number does not coincide with that of the Yoginīs which are, says Amṛtānanda, Ḍ ākinī, Rākinī, Lākinī, Kākinī, Śākinī, and Hākinī.
 These deities, generally collectively called Ḍ ākinīs, are traditionally associated with the bodily elements.
-Here they come together with the eight Yoginīs, which are, in fact, the eight Mothers \(Mātṛ or Mātṛ kā\), Brahmī, and so on, traditionally considered the regents of the eight groups of phonemes of the Sanskrit alphabet.
+Here they come together with the eight Yoginīs, which are, in fact, the eight Mothers \(Mātṛor Mātṛkā\), Brahmī, and so on, traditionally considered the regents of the eight groups of phonemes of the Sanskrit alphabet.
 24 Together, these Yoginīs, says the Dī, embody or stand for the totality of the cosmos.

 It adds: “the Goddess plays in the form of these Yoginīs.”

 Then follows another aspect taken up by the Goddess:

-\[The ten breaths,\] *prāṇā* , *apāna* , *samāna* , *vyāna* , *udāna* , *nāga* , *kūrma* , *kṛ kāra* , *devadatta* , and *dhanañjaya* , along with the individual soul and the supreme Self—it is through them that she assumes a zodiacal nature. //62–63a//
+\[The ten breaths,\] *prāṇā* , *apāna* , *samāna* , *vyāna* , *udāna* , *nāga* , *kūrma* , *kṛkāra* , *devadatta* , and *dhanañjaya* , along with the individual soul and the supreme Self—it is through them that she assumes a zodiacal nature. //62–63a//

 *prāṇāpānau samānaścodānavyānau tathā puna ḥ * /

-*nāga ḥ kūrmo ‘tha kṛ karo devadatto dhanañjaya ḥ * //62//
+*nāga ḥ kūrmo ‘tha kṛkaro devadatto dhanañjaya ḥ * //62//

 *jīvātmaparamātmā cety etair rāśisvarūpiṇī * /